PaRr0tBoY/Awesome-Vivaldi/README.md

 1. Open 'Vivaldi://experiments' in Vivaldi and check 'Allow CSS Modification'
 2. Restart Vivaldi
 3. Clone this repo
-4. Under 'CSS/' there's a file called 'AweViv.css' that import all css mods in this modpack, You can also find all configurations of all the css mods in this mod pack;
+4. Under 'CSS/' there's a file called 'Core.css' that import all css mods in this modpack, You can also find all configurations of all the css mods in this mod pack;
    Which means you can toggle on/off all your css mods as well as persist your configuration when updating all in one place.
 5. Go to Settings->Appearance and you'll see 'CUSTOM UI MODIFICATIONS'.
 Select file location as "/path/to/Awesome-Vivaldi/CSS"